ai4bing/Homework-2/README.md

 What is a sandwich attack, and how might it impact you when initiating a swap?

+> Solution

-> In a sandwich attack, a malicious actor exploits the predictability of price movements at the expense of other traders.
+In a sandwich attack, a malicious actor exploits the predictability of price movements at the expense of other traders.
 Here's how a sandwich attack typically works:

 1. **Monitoring Transactions**: The attacker monitors the blockchain for pending transactions related to a specific trading pair.
 2. **Front-Running**: When the attacker detects a large trade about to occur, they quickly execute two transactions: